Consultations – Noise Action Plans

 Edinburgh Airport Noise Action Plan (NAP) 2024 – 2028

-Edinburgh Airport is seeking your feedback on our draft Noise Action Plan, which sets out how we will manage and, where feasible, reduce the impact of aviation noise on communities around the airport and under our flight paths.
+Edinburgh Airport sought feedback on their draft Noise Action Plan in Jan 2025.
+It sets out how they will manage and, where feasible, reduce the impact of aviation noise on communities around the airport and under the flight paths.

 Noise Action Plans operate in five yearly cycles and the proposed Noise Action Plan will update and replace the 2018-2023 Noise Action Plan.

-The consultation will run for 12 weeks, and once engagement with stakeholders and communities is complete, the Noise Action Plan will operate from 2024-2028.
+The consultation engagement with stakeholders and communities is now complete, and the final document will be submitted shortly to the Scottish Government.
+The Noise Action Plan will operate from 2024-2028.

 You can find out further information on Maps and NAPs on the Scottish Government NAP webpage – Scottish Noise Maps and Action Plans